Availability of Role Separation

 The Limitations of Role Separation Enforcement

 Okay, when we are speaking about role separation enforcement, we have to know its limitation.
 Actually, there is only one limitation, easy to memorize.
 During the certification authority certificate renewal process, we must disable role separation.
 Why?
 Because in that situation, a single user must have the following properties.
-He must be a member of Enterprise Admins if we are talking, obviously, about Enterprise certification authority integrated with an active director.
+He must be a member of Enterprise Admins if we are talking, obviously, about Enterprise certification authority integrated with an active directory.
 He must be a member of local administrators, and he must have managed CA permission on certification authority server.

 Live Demonstration Time!

 Okay, and with that done, let’s begin with some demo.
 Okay, how we can implement it?
-I’ve got an offline group and online enterprise issuing CA configured with my active director.
+I’ve got an offline group and online enterprise issuing CA configured with my active directory.
 Standard setup, nothing was modified so far.

 So first, I need to create some users.
 Let me just execute this command, so I can get credentials of the main administrator, I will enter remote powers session.
 Obviously, where I could just log in to the main controller, but this should be good enough.
 And first, we create CA Admin user.
 I’ve created the whole organization of unit structure before.